SteadyCadence/api-docs/content/03-organization.md

 ```endpoint
 GET /api/v1/organizations/{organization_slug}/users/{username}/
 ```
 The above method gets the information of a specific member of an organization.
-This can be helpful if you need to see whether that person is an admininstrator of the organization or not.
+This can be helpful if you need to see whether that person is an administrator of the organization or not.

 **URL Parameters**